The Grammy nominations are in, but women rappers were shut out

 So why hasn’t the Recording Academy caught wise?

-This year, albums such as Megan Thee Stallion’s Fever, Dreezy’s Big Dreez, Rico Nasty’s Anger Management, City Girls’ Girl Code, Leikeli47’s Acrylic, and Doja Cat’s deluxe version of Amala all fell within the Grammy’s eligibility window: they had been released between October 1, 2018, and August 31, 2019.
-Highly worthy submissions such as Nicki Minaj’s Queen, Rapsody’s Eve, and Young M.A.’s Herstory in the Making just missed the cut, having been released August 10, 2018, August 23, 2019, and September 27, 2019, respectively (low-key, this feels like a deadline that could be fudged, but whatever).
+This year, albums such as Megan Thee Stallion’s Fever, Dreezy’s Big Dreez, Rico Nasty’s Anger Management, City Girls’ Girl Code, Leikeli47’s Acrylic, Rapsody’s Eve, and Doja Cat’s deluxe version of Amala all fell within the Grammy’s eligibility window: they had been released between October 1, 2018, and August 31, 2019.
+Highly worthy submissions such as Nicki Minaj’s Queen, and Young M.A.’s Herstory in the Making just missed the cut, having been released August 10, 2018, and September 27, 2019, respectively (low-key, this feels like a deadline that could be fudged, but whatever).
 And aside from full albums, there have been a number of singles and collabs that could have and should have been up for, at the very least, a nomination.

 Granted, these artists may have missed the deadline or not wanted to submit their work for consideration at all, à la Drake and Frank Ocean in years past.
 But that’s hard to believe.
 Former Grammy president Neil Portnow wanted women artists to “step up” and they did, most notably in rap.
 So why can’t the academy step up and start giving these women what they deserve?